Iraq suicide bomber strikes Ramadi

 There have been small-scale protests in a number of Iraqi cities in recent months to call attention to poor electricity and water provision, high unemployment and corruption among officials.

-The protests have generally stopped short of demanding the government resign over the deficiencies.'Be cautious'
+The protests have generally stopped short of demanding the government resign over the deficiencies.